wighawag/hardhat-deploy/README.md

 This task will export the contract deployed (saved in `deployments` folder) to a simple format containing only contract addresses and abi, useful for web apps.

+One of the following options need to be set for this task to have any effects :

 #### Options

 `--export <filepath>`: export one file that contains all contracts (address, abi + extra data) for the network being invoked.
 The file contains the minimal information so to not bloat your frontend.

 `--export-all <filepath>`: export one file that contains all contracts across all saved deployment, regardless of the network being invoked.
+This last option has some limitations, when combined with the use of external deployments (see [Configuration](#configuration)).
+If such external deployments were using older version of buidler-deploy or truffle, the chainId might be missing.
+In order for these to be exported, the buidler network config need to explicity state the chainId.

 ## Environment extensions